 TCU Horned Frogs play in Big 12 Tournament against the Colorado Buffaloes

-The Horned Frogs have gone 16-2 against Big 12 opponents, with a 12-1 record in non-conference play.
-TCU has a 2-1 record in games decided by 3 points or fewer.
+The Horned Frogs are 9-11 against Big 12 opponents and 7-4 in non-conference play.
+TCU is 4-1 in games decided by less than 4 points.

-The Buffaloes are 11-9 against Big 12 opponents.
-Colorado scores 69.1 points and has outscored opponents by 3.9 points per game.
+The Buffaloes’ record in Big 12 play is 3-18.
+Colorado gives up 71.8 points to opponents while being outscored by 1.7 points per game.

-TCU averages 78.5 points, 13.3 more per game than the 65.2 Colorado allows.
-Colorado has shot at a 46.2% clip from the field this season, 9.8 percentage points greater than the 36.4% shooting opponents of TCU have averaged.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.